b-studios/doc.js/CUSTOMIZE.md

 local-variable `tokens`.
 We use the {Helper::Linker#link_to link_to} helper to create a link to the referenced dependency if it exists in our documentation.
-Additionally we use the {Helper::Helper#to_html to_html} helper to convert the description (which could be written using markdown and contain links) to html.
+Additionally we use the {Helper::Helper#to_html to_html} helper to convert the description (which could be written using markdown and contain links we need to generate) to html.

-Last thing we have to do is to make the renderer use our new template for `@requires` tokens
+Last thing we have to do, is to make the renderer use our new template for `@requires` tokens

     register :requires, :area => :sidebar, :handler => :named, :template => :requires

 2. Example - Writing your own token-handler
 ===========================================
+There are a few handlers, which can be used to process the tokenlines.

+text_only
+:    This is the default handler.
+It saves all of the tokenline-contents to `content`

 3. Example - Creating the custom type `class`
 =============================================